Sales is Marketing – But Marketing is NOT Just Sales

 There IS a Process to Marketing

 The process doesn’t just include two steps: Market and then Sell.
 The relationship between the two is not necessarily linear.
-Marketing involve trial and error, and when you do attract someone’s attention, you have to lead them to your website and then convert them.
+Marketing involves trial and error, and when you do attract someone’s attention, you have to lead them to your website and then convert them.
 Your “conversion rate” is how many people visit your website and then purchase what you have to offer.
 This rate isn’t 100%, and the ratio of marketing efforts you make and sales you achieve will never be 1:1.

 It’s Also About Your Business’s Reputation

-Marketing is about not just sales, but also making your business look reputable.
+Marketing is about not just sales but also making your business look reputable.
 You want to demonstrate your business’s character, as well as what you have to offer.
 Your website isn’t just a list of products saying “Buy This.”
 It also contains information about the company, its origins, and other character-defining elements that will achieve some level of personal interaction between you and a client.

 Sales is marketing, but marketing is not just sales.
 Marketing is about more than just sales, although that is the primary goal.
 There are a lot of reasons to engage in a marketing campaign, and sales is not the only one.